 The doctors and dentists in these facilities are trained professionals, and they speak English, and other languages.
 Some of the medical facilities in the country include Maryfield Hospital, Port Elizabeth, Kingstown General Hospital, and Lowmans, and Bequia Casualty Hospital.

-- Weather: The winter weather in St. Vincent And The Grenadines will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in St. Vincent And The Grenadines will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.